meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 So much of reasoning around nutrition, particularly for weight gain and weight loss, relies on background assumptions rarely spoken of:

 -   Assumption 1: that when the stomach is physically full, the body will feel satisfied with its intake
--   Assumption 2: that since fat is calorie-dense, then if you eat fat instead of carbs or fiber (or sawdust), you&rsquo;ll be able to consume more calories before the stomach is full, and therefore you will get fatter
+-   Assumption 2: that if you eat something more calorie-dense than another, like lipids instead of carbs or fiber (or sawdust), you&rsquo;ll be able to consume more calories before the stomach is full, and therefore, your total calorie intake will be higher per meal, and you will end up gaining more weight

 Written out like that, it seems to me extremely debatable.
 Yet, the consequences if it&rsquo;s wrong: